dominikstas/Moritat/README.md

 2. **Compile and Run:**
    - The `compile` command allows you to compile and run programs based on their file extension.
    - For Ada files, Moritat uses `gnatmake` to compile and provides instructions for running the Ada project.
-   - For Python files, Moritat suggests using `python` to run the script.
    - For C and C++ files, Moritat uses `gcc` for compilation and provides instructions for running the executable.

 3. **List Files in Current Directory:**